-- 1 Perform a search for clients through one of these search methods - Search Using the AP Search Criteria, or - Search Using the Search Box - 2 When the search results appear, scroll down to the Save as View section. - 3 In View Name, type a name that you want to assign to the view. - 4 In Description, type a description for the view that you are saving.
+- 1 Perform a search for clients through one of these search methods

+- Search Using the AP Search Criteria, or

+- Search Using the Search Box

+- 2 When the search results appear, click Save View to display the Save as View section. - 3 In View Name, type a name that you want to assign to the view, such as zF7731s. - 4 In Description, type a description for the view that you are saving.
 For example, when the view contains only 7731 devices, you can type zf7731s. - 5 Click Save.